Feriman22/raspberry-temperature-monitor/README.md

 ![Screenshot](https://raw.githubusercontent.com/Feriman22/raspberry-temperature-monitor/master/raspberry-temperature-monitor-screenshot.png)

-Remark: You don't have to worry under 80 Celsius.
+Remark: You don't need to worry under 80 Celsius.
 If your Raspberry reaches this value, it will protect itself by reducing CPU speed.
 By the way I'm using Armor Case without coolers and the temperature has never reached 60 Celsius besides 100% CPU load.

 ## Installation